ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 java.util.Date.toInstant()
 ---

-To help bridge the gap between the old and new API’s, the venerable Date class now has a new method called toInstant() which converts the Date into the new representation.
-This can be especially effective in those cases where you're working on an API that expects the classic form, but would like to enjoy everything the new API has to offer.
+_"To help bridge the gap between the old and new API’s, the venerable Date class now has a new method called toInstant() which converts the Date into the new representation.
+This can be especially effective in those cases where you're working on an API that expects the classic form, but would like to enjoy everything the new API has to offer."_

     System.out.println(new java.util.Date().toInstant());
     // 2016-01-12T09:37:14.910Z